-A total score which is a single mark below this cut-score translates to being below the pass mark by 0.5% (1/200).
-It is important to remember that the AKT is a criterion-referenced examination as outlined in FAQ 6 and therefore any score below the designated pass mark (however small) is deemed to have not met the standard required to confer a CCT.
+It is important to remember that the AKT is a criterion-referenced examination, as outlined in FAQ 6.
+Therefore, any score below the designated pass mark (however small) is deemed to have not met the standard required to confer a Certificate of Completion of Training (CCT).
+This applies even when a candidates' total score is a single mark below the cut-score.